Queensland Road Danger Map Roche Legal

 The most dangerous roads in South Toowoomba

-14 crash black spots in South Toowoomba over the last 10 years, ranked by the number of people injured.
+13 crash black spots in South Toowoomba over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 South Toowoomba ranks #44 statewide.

 120